Publication Ethics

 -

-Authors must submit original work that is free from plagiarism and has not been previously published or under review elsewhere. -
+Authors must ensure that the submitted manuscript is original, free from plagiarism, and has not been previously published or under consideration by another journal.

 Authorship Criteria

-Only individuals who have made significant contributions to the research and writing process may be listed as authors. -
+Only individuals who have made significant contributions to the research may be listed as authors.

 Disclosure of Conflicts of Interest